openshift/external-dns-operator/docs/localdev.md

 - [Go](https://golang.org/doc/install#install) and [Docker](https://docs.docker.com/engine/install/) are installed.
 - [Kind](https://kind.sigs.k8s.io/docs/user/quick-start/#installation) is installed and a local Kubernetes [cluster](https://kind.sigs.k8s.io/docs/user/quick-start/#creating-a-cluster) is created.
 - [kubectl](https://kubernetes.io/docs/tasks/tools/#kubectl) is installed and has an access to the above created cluster.
 To know how to configure `kubectl` to access the created cluster, see “**Configuring kubectl to access a cluster**”.
-- Any registry that is accessible from your cluster to store and distribute the docker images (quay.io is shown as an example in the following steps).
+- (optional) Any external registry that is accessible from your cluster to store and distribute the docker images (quay.io is shown as an example in the following steps).

 ### Build and push the docker image:
 1. Clone the `external-dns-operator` repository from your GitHub account to your local machine.